 I’m a trained in a number of modalities including Massage Therapies, Baby Massage, Story Massage, Occupational Therapy and Aromatherapy.
 I am also a Meditation Leader and CONTROL practitioner.
 I have a passion for people, for caring and wanting individuals to reach their potential, achieve their goals and have the best quality of life possible.

-Where do you use Story Massage?
+Where do you use the Story Massage Programme?

 I provide follow-on Story Massage classes for babies, after they have attended my traditional baby massage classes.
 Each class has a different theme and they change to incorporate the babies’ developmental stages.
 These classes are held in my beautiful bespoke studio, in Whitstable, Kent.
 I also run all age group sessions, during events or to fundraise for local charities.

 It is so flexible and allows for greater interaction, stimulation, communication and bonding between babies or children and their parents.
 I adore watching the babies little faces light up with enjoyment.
 The mums are ecstatic when the babies are so exhausted and sleep well after the sessions.
-Story Massage is such a fabulous tool as it grows with the baby, into childhood.
+Massage stories are such a fabulous tool as it grows with the baby, into childhood.
 It’s amazing to see busy babies stop and engage in the activity; it’s a mindfulness activity in action and it’s fun!

 What is your greatest professional achievement?